Continuous eigenvalues of minimal subshifts via S-adic representations and coboundaries: Abstract

 \section{Abstract}

-We provide characterizations of continuous eigenvalues for minimal symbolic dynamical systems described by $S$-adic structures satisfying natural mild conditions, such as recognizability and primitiveness.
-Under the additional assumptions of finite alphabet rank or decisiveness of the directive sequence, these characterizations are expressed in terms of associated sequences of local coboundaries.
-We emphasize the role of combinatorics in the study of continuous eigenvalues through the interplay between coboundaries and extension graphs, and we give several types of sufficient conditions for the nonexistence of trivial letter-coboundaries.
-As further results, we apply coboundaries in the context of bounded discrepancy, and in particular we obtain a simple characterization of letter-balance for primitive substitutive subshifts.
-Moreover, we recover a result of Tijdeman on the minimal factor complexity of transitive subshifts with rationally independent letter frequencies.
-Finally, we use linear-algebraic duality to refine known descriptions of the possible values of eigenvalues in terms of measures of bases.
+We provide characterizations of continuous eigenvalues for minimal symbolic dynamical systems.
+These characterizations rely on a description in terms of $S$-adic structures (given as infinite compositions of morphisms) satisfying natural mild conditions, such as recognizability and primitiveness.
+Under the additional assumptions of finite alphabet rank or decisiveness of the directive sequence, these characterizations involve sequences of local letter-coboundaries.
+We emphasize the role of combinatorics in the study of continuous eigenvalues through the interplay between letter-oboundaries and extension graphs, and we give several types of sufficient conditions for having trivial coboundaries only.
+These results are applied among others to linear involutions and to the Thue--Morse system in the rational base $3/2.$ We also illustrate the versatility of the notion of coboundaries in the context of bounded symbolic discrepancy.
+In particular we recover a simple characterization of letter-balance for primitive substitutive subshifts.
+Finally, we refine known descriptions of the possible values of eigenvalues in terms of the measures of bases of Kakutani--Rohklin towers provided by the $S$-adic representation.